garrardkitchen/resume/content/blog/what-is-good-engineering.md

 #### [Practices]()

-I have a fuller explanation can be found here - [Good Engineering - Principles](/blog/practices).
+I go into more depth here - [Good Engineering - Principles](/blog/practices).
+Good practices covers a huge expanse.
+It requires dedication, patience and exceptional planning.

 In the above ^^^ post, I provide a extensive list on what I believe are good engineering practices.
 I have included the top 10 of these practices: